fujiwara/ecrm/README.md

 - Images not specified in running tasks in ECS clusters.
 - Images not specified in avaliable ECS service deployments.
+- Images not specified in exists ECS task definitions.
+- Images not specified in using Lambda functions (PackageType=Image).

 ## Usage